sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/langgraph/workshop/Module-00.md

 ### Running the solution

-1. Navigate to the python folder of the project.
+1. Navigate to the python/langgraph folder of the project.
 2. Start the fastapi server.

    ```shell